BoLeiChen/ECL_Enhanced_ObjectNav/README.md

 # ECL_Enhanced_ObjectNav

-The following is an introduction to the usage of our ObjectNav (enhanced by 2D-3DECL) code.
+The following is an introduction to the usage of our ObjectNav strategy (enhanced by 2D-3DECL).
+The model weights PointNet.pth and ResNet50.pth required for this project need to be obtained using our 2D-3DECL code.
+Please place PointNet.pth and ResNet50.pth in the ECL_Enhanced_ObjectNav/pretrain folder.
+We will release the pre-trained model soon.

 ## Setup
 - *Dependeces*: We use earlier (`0.2.2`) versions of [habitat-sim](https://github.com/facebookresearch/habitat-sim/tree/v0.2.2) and [habitat-lab](https://github.com/facebookresearch/habitat-lab/tree/v0.2.2).
 Other related depencese can be found in `requirements.txt`.